fabian-mugrauer/SPX-Industry-Momentum/README.md

 Requirements
 ==============================

-Please clone the Github repo to a folder called "SPX-Industry-Momentum" inside your project folder.
+Please clone the Github repo inside your project folder.
+By default after cloning the folder should be called "SPX-Industry-Momentum".
 Should you wish to choose another folder name this is easily changable inside the [Jupyter Notebook](notebooks/SPX_Industry_Momentum.ipynb).
 ```bash
     git clone https://github.com/fabian-mugrauer/SPX-Industry-Momentum.git
 ```